$DK/D\pi$ scattering and an exotic virtual bound state at the $SU(3)$ flavour symmetric point from lattice QCD: Results

 Our focus is on $J^P = 0^+$ elastic \D\etaoct\ scattering close to threshold.
 From Table~\ref{table:subductions} we note that the $[000]A_1^+$ irrep contains information, via the Lüscher quantisation condition, on the $J^P=0^+$ sector $t$-matrix along with $t$-matrices from higher spin sectors ($J^P = 4^+,...$) that we are not directly interested in.
 The associated scattering channels are summarised in Table~\ref{table:3bar_subductions}, with contributions from both $D^{(*)}$-singlet and $D^{(*)}$-octet since both can carry flavour quantum numbers of the $\bar{\mathbf{3}}$ irrep.
 Channels are ordered by their kinematic thresholds and labelled by partial wave \SLJ{2S+1}{\ell}{J} spectroscopic notation, where $S$ is the total intrinsic spin, $\ell$ is the orbital angular momentum and $J$ is the total angular momentum, with contributions from $G$-wave ($\ell=4$) or higher and $J>4$ omitted from the table.
 Noting that the first inelastic channel, $S$-wave \D\etas, opens at $\sim0.623$, we stay well below this energy when performing the analysis of elastic $S$-wave \D\etaoct\ scattering.

 To obtain the spectrum in the $[000]A_1^+$ irrep, a large basis of fermion-bilinear and meson-meson interpolating operators were employed to compute the matrix of correlation functions -- a list of the operators is given in Table~\ref{table:3bar_interpolating_list} in Appendix~\ref{appendix:interpolating_list}.
 The variational method was then used to extract the spectrum as discussed in Section~\ref{section:methodology} and the obtained spectrum for each volume is presented in Fig.~\ref{fig:3bar_spectra}.
 Also plotted are non-interacting meson-meson energy curves, i.e. the expected meson-meson energies in the absence of meson-meson interactions, coloured according to hadron pair.
 Furthermore, we present normalised operator overlaps $\tilde{Z}^{\mathbf{n}}_i =\langle \mathbf{n} |\mathcal{O}^{\dagger}_i | \Omega \rangle / \text{max}_{\mathbf{m}}\{|Z^{\mathbf{m}}_i|\}$, with a normalisation such that for a given operator its maximum overlap with any state is one.
 We observe that the lowest finite-volume energy level on each volume is far below threshold and overlaps predominantly with a selection of $q\bar{q}$ operators.
 Each of the other levels has a dominant overlap with a single meson-meson operator and lies close to but slightly above the corresponding non-interacting meson-meson energy, and the points are coloured accordingly.
 These features are usually an indication of a bound state in the corresponding infinite-volume scattering matrix \cite{Luscher:1991cf}.
 Staying well below the first inelastic threshold, the 8 levels below $a_t E = 0.61$ are used for elastic $S$-wave \D\etaoct\ scattering analysis.
 Levels not included in the analysis are faded out in the spectrum plot.
 It was found that using this single at-rest irrep for 3 different volumes $(L/a_s = 16, 20, 24)$ gave enough constraints on the scattering amplitude.
+Numerical values of the finite-volume energies with their uncertainties and correlations are provided in the supplementary material.